hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-02-Fleek-Release-update-UI-rebrand.md

 ## Bugs

 ### Auto-deployment Subscription
 When you deploy to your git provider, your list of deploys in the Fleek UI will update immediately and without touching a button.
-We wanted to make sure the auto-deployments are fast and a smooth experience.
+We wanted to make sure the auto-deployments are fast and smooth experience.

 ### Validate Environment Variables
-We're now ensuring that before you deploy, if your environment variables are going to cause a deployment issue we show you the error message before you even try so you dont waste your time.
+We're now ensuring that before you deploy if your environment variables are going to cause a deployment issue we show you the error message before you even try so you dont waste your time.

 ### Deployment Logs Loading
 We fixed up the UI and Log subscription to pull in the logs nice and smooth.
 You may have noticed before that the deployment logs container that displays the logs might glitch up and down a bit with fast incoming logs.
 Fixed!